hbase-rdd/hbase-rdd/README.md

       ...
     ))

-Finally, HBaseConfig can be instantiated from an existing `org.apache.hadoop.hbase.HBaseConfiguration`
+Finally, HBaseConfig can be instantiated from an existing `org.apache.hadoop.conf.Configuration`

-    val conf: HBaseConfiguration = ...
+    val conf: Configuration = ...
     implicit val config = HBaseConfig(conf)

 ### A note on types